 When I was planning for my big trip to Asia, I was at a lost on what kind of travel insurance to get.
 After doing extensive research, World Nomads was the most recommended travel insurance.
 But most of the articles were written by Australians, Europeans or Americans.
 I couldn’t find any articles written by a Canadian, so I was a bit skeptical if this was the product for me.

-Fortunately, after a year of travelling with World Nomads travel insurance, I can confidently recommend World Nomads to anyone who is looking for travel insurance.
+Fortunately, after a year of travelling with World Nomads travel insurance, I can confidently say my experience with them was positive.

 This post will cover the following topics: